 Time is among the most valuable things you can give another person.
 Give the gift of time in the form of coupons for services (provided by or paid for by you), such as housecleaning, babysitting, painting, gardening, doing repairs, running errands, or anything else your loved ones need.

-For more articles about Christmas and gifts, see the main Christmas page.
+For information about the history of Christmas traditions, see the main Christmas page.